Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Membrane.md

 # Membrane

-Isolation layer made of [[Lipid#^5b5e44|phospholipid bilayer]]
+Organic isolation layer made of a [[Lipid#^5b5e44|phospholipid bilayer]]

+## Associated proteins

-## Integral protein
+### Integral protein

+Protein that *penetrates* the membrane

+#### Transmembrane protein

-Proteins that penetrate the membrane
+Integral protein that extends through the membrane (instead of partway)
-May extend through the membrane (**transmembrane**) or only partway Some have a hydrophilic channel allowing passing

 Types:

-- Channel
+- Channel: has a hydrophilic channel to transport hydrophiles
-- Carrier
+- Carrier:

-## Peripheral protein
+### Peripheral protein

-Protein loosely associated with the membrane
+Protein that *loosely associates to* the surface of the membrane

 ## Transport across membrane

-Depends on fluidity of the membrane
+Depends on type and size of molecule and fluidity of the membrane

 ### Passive transport

+Moves solute *down* its concentration gradient (from higher concentration to lower concentration)

-No energy required
+*Doesn't require* energy

 #### Diffusion

-Move solute *down* its concentration gradient (from higher concentration to lower concentration)
+For *hydrophobes*

 #### Facilitated diffusion

-Variant of diffusion that moves polar or ionic compounds, e.g. glucose
+Variant of diffusion
+For *large polar molecules* (e.g. glucose) or *ions*

 Requires *channel or carrier* protein

 #### Osmosis

-Special case of facilitated diffusion for water, which moves from lower concentration of solute to higher concentration of solute (a.k.a. from higher concentration of water to lower concentration of water)
+Special case of facilitated diffusion
+For *water*, which moves against the concentration gradient of solute (a.k.a. down its concentration gradient)

 Requires *aquaporin* protein

-Continues until the two sides are [[Concentration#^d1f583|isotonic]]
+Continues until the two sides are [[Concentration#Isotonic|isotonic]]

 > [!abstract] Aquaporin
-> Channel integral protein for water
+> Channel protein for osmosis

 ### Active transport

-Move solute *against* its concentration gradient (from lower concentration to higher concentration)
+Moves solute *against* its concentration gradient (from lower concentration to higher concentration)

 Requires *carrier* protein
-Requires energy provided by the hydrolysis of ATP
+*Requires* energy provided by the hydrolysis of ATP